derrod/legendary/README.md

 log_level = debug
 ; maximum shared memory (in MiB) to use for installation max_memory = 1024
-; maximum number of worker processes when downloading (fewer wokers will be slower, but also use fewer system resources) max_workers = 8
+; maximum number of worker processes when downloading (fewer workers will be slower, but also use fewer system resources) max_workers = 8
 ; default install directory
 install_dir = /mnt/tank/games